aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/doc/l3ls-evpn/fabric-topology.md

 ## Type Variable

 - The `type:` variable needs to be defined for each device in the fabric.
-- This is leveraged to load to appropriate template, to generate the configuration.
+- This is leveraged to load the appropriate template to generate the configuration.

 **Variables and Options:**